About the Journal

 Isabel hails from Washington, D.C.
-For many years, she thought she would be an English professor, and she was completing her Ph.D. when she landed at PDC in 2012 and was drawn into the fascinating world of emergency dispatch.
+For many years, she thought she would be an English professor, and she was completing her Ph.D. when she landed at Priority Dispatch in 2012 and was drawn into the fascinating world of emergency dispatch.
 She brings with her nearly a decade of teaching experience and a love for all things research, both of which she uses every day.
 As the IAED Director of Academics, she has the enviable role of putting her fingers in lots of interesting pies, from research on human-computer interaction and telephone triage to developing an online continuing education site—and now, working with the wonderful writers and editors on the Journal.
 Her favorite activity is digging into and unraveling complex problems, and she’s usually in the middle of five or six books at a time.
 She and her husband have a rabbit, guinea pigs, and a ball python.
 They spend most of their free time rock climbing and skiing.

 While we consider all team members special, these select few contribute as the Journal’s creative geniuses.

 Chris Carr – Creative Director

-Chris has been with IAED for five years, and has been Lead Designer for the last two.
+Chris has been with IAED for more than five years, and was Lead Designer for half that time.
+He was promoted to Creative Director in 2017.
 He has an extensive background in editorial layout and design, which is driven by his love for all things art and design.

 Jess has been designed for the IAED for more than 12 years.
 He came to company right out of college and has grown into his role as a senior graphic designer and Print Project Manager.

 Serina Nielson – Graphic Designer

-Serina has worked as a designer for the last four years at Love Communications, a leading advertising firm in the Salt Lake metropolitan area.
+Before coming to the IAED, Serina worked four years as a designer at Love Communications, a leading advertising firm in the Salt Lake metropolitan area.
 Her passion for the art world has allowed her to continue to hone her design skills here with the Journal of Emergency Dispatch.

 Dave Tyler – Graphic/Web/Multimedia Designer